Freemasons in Essex, England, UK.

 St Laurence Lodge is a freemasons’ lodge in the Masonic Province of Essex.
 It is warranted under the United Grand Lodge of England.
 Founded in 1935, it has always met in the town of Upminster, Essex in the London Borough of Havering on the East side of London and welcomes new members.

-We are a progressive and active lodge with a full programme of interesting meetings and events planned for this year and beyond.
-They include ceremonies for the initiation of new candidates who want to become freemasons, which included a rare triple Initiation in November 2013 and also for the further advancement of our brethren.
-Some of these will continue their masonic development in specially arranged ceremonies at other lodges associated with St Laurence.
+We are an innovative and growing lodge with a full programme of interesting meetings and events planned for this year and beyond.
+They include ceremonies for the initiation of new candidates who want to become freemasons, including a rare triple initiation which took place in November 2014.
+Also for the further advancement of our brethren, some of whom will continue their masonic development in specially arranged ceremonies at other lodges associated with St Laurence.

 *** Ten Pin Bowling ***